TomasOz/news_feed/README.md

 ## Future Plans
-- Add Redis caching
+- Add Redis caching (done)
-- Introduce background workers
+- Introduce background workers (done)
-- Add Swagger documentation
+- Add Swagger documentation (done)
 - Add Testing

-- I will add more later
+- Maybe lets think about solution, where feed would be deleted if it is read
+- At the moment /feed uses just simple limit=10&offset=10 in real world application it would best to have cursor pagination
+- There should be followers cache also
+- Finish Swagger documentation

 ## Author